The Wednesday Incident: Plot

 While Jake (Andy Samberg) prepares to lead an operation, the organized crime unit is handed the case by Captain Holt (Andre Braugher), who is in a bad mood and cancels overtime hours.
 The precinct blames Jake for Holt's bad mood, as Jake's bad handling of a champagne's cork ended up turning on the sprinkler system and ruined Holt's office (referred to as "The Wednesday Incident").

 Jake sets out to prove it wasn't his fault and that Holt was already in a bad mood before he got to his office.
 He teams up with Gina (Chelsea Peretti) and Kevin (Marc Evan Jackson) to find out what caused Holt's mood.
 Soon, they find out that Holt skipped his fencing classes, which disappoints Kevin, as Holt has been lying to him.
 Jake discovers through security cameras that Holt was assaulted by three thugs and was stabbed, which caused his bad mood.
 However, this ends up causing friction in Holt's and Kevin's marriage.
-After Jake finds the address of the last thug, Holt tells him that he was in a bad mood due to embarrassment at his own reckelssness, but asserts that Jake isn't the problem.
+After Jake finds the address of the last thug, Holt tells him that he was in a bad mood due to embarrassment at his own recklessness, but asserts that Jake isn't the problem.
 Holt and Kevin solve their problem.

 Meanwhile, Boyle (Joe Lo Truglio) brings in an old man named Marvin Miller (Garry Marshall), claiming he stole a huge chunk of money from a bank.
 This upsets Rosa (Stephanie Beatriz) and Amy (Melissa Fumero), as they doubt a man of his age would do such a thing.
 While Rosa and Amy aren't around, Marvin calmly tells Boyle about all the crimes he committed and confesses to the robbery.
 When Boyle tries to make him confess, Marvin dies.
 Later, Rosa and Amy apologize to Boyle for not believing him, as they found evidence that proved Marvin committed the crimes.